 Mitochondria: They contain their own DNA and are thought to represent organisms like bacteria that are incorporated into eukaryotic cells.
 Their utility is as the site of energy discharge and ATP formation (by the process of chemiosmosis).
 The mitochondrion has been labeled as the powerhouse of the cell.
 The Mitochondria is sandwiched by two membranous sheaths.
 The inner cell membrane folds into a sequence of cristae that are the planes on which ATP (adenosine triphosphate) is created.
 The matrix is the zone of the mitochondrion that is surrounded by the internal mitochondrial membrane.
 Mitochondrial DNA and Ribosomes are found in the matrix.

-Mitochondria and Endosymbiosis: Lynn Margulis proposed the concept of endosymbiosis in 1980s to clarify the basis of chloroplasts and mitochondria from permanent prokaryotes.
+Mitochondria and Endosymbiosis: Lynn Margulis proposed the concept of endosymbiosis in the 1980s to clarify the basis of chloroplasts and mitochondria from permanent prokaryotes.